adam-cyclones/ForgeRock-JS-SDK-walkthrough/README.md

 ```

 ## Certs
-I have Used mkcert to generate certificates
+I have used mkcert to generate certificates
 ```
 mkcert adam-sdk.app 127.0.0.1
 ```